earthly/earthly/docs/cloud/satellites/best-practices.md

   BUILD +library-2
 ```

-If the `+build-all` target is too intensive for a single satellite, we could instead create dedicated satellites for each library, and run their builds separately:
+If the `+build-all` target is too intensive for a single satellite, dedicated satellites can be created for each library:

 ```
 earthly --satellite sat-1 +library-1